kunupat/aws-solution-architect-associate-certification-notes/README.md

   - NAT Gateways are Highly available.
 NAT gateways in each Availability Zone are implemented with redundancy
   > Create a NAT gateway in each Availability Zone to ensure zone-independent architecture.
   - Refer to comparison between NAT Gateways and NAT instances [here](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-comparison.html)

+### VPC Endpoints
+- A VPC endpoint enables you to privately connect your VPC to supported AWS services (like S3) and VPC endpoint services powered by PrivateLink without requiring an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection
+- Two Types:
+  - Instance Endpoint: Is an Elastic Network Interface(ENI) that serves as **Entry Point** for traffic destined to the service
+  - Gateway Endpoint: serves as a **target** for a route in your route table for traffic destined for the service
+    - This is highly available

+> Refer [this link to see how to connect public ELB to EC2 instances in private Subnet] (https://aws.amazon.com/premiumsupport/knowledge-center/public-load-balancer-private-ec2/)

 ## Route 53
 - Domain Name Service (DNS) by AWS
 - Provides DNS Types: A Records, CNAME records(Canonical Name), Alias Records